ElectronicCats/ElectronicCats-PN7150/README.md

 See [**_Electronic Cats CLA_**](https://github.com/ElectronicCats/electroniccats-cla/blob/main/electroniccats-cla.md) for more information.

 See the  [**community code of conduct**](https://github.com/ElectronicCats/electroniccats-cla/blob/main/electroniccats-community-code-of-conduct.md) for a vision of the community we want to build and what we expect from it.

+## Special Thanks

+✨We want to extend our sincere thanks to [Elechouse](https://www.elechouse.com/) for their valuable contribution in providing PN7160 boards, which were instrumental in enabling significant improvements to this library.
+Thanks to their support, we have successfully achieved full and functional integration with the PN7160 module.
+We deeply appreciate this kind of support from the community.
+Thank you for helping us continue to improve and expand the capabilities of this library!✨

 ## Maintainer